cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/usercommands/installsieve.rst

 .. option:: -i  file

     Install a file onto the server.
 If a script with the same name already exists on the server it is overwritten.
-Upon sucessfully putting the script on the server the script is set active.
+Upon successfully putting the script on the server the script is set active.
 If *file* has the extension .script it is chopped when put on the server since sieve names may not contain a '.'.